-- Please submit all requests for additional supplies and materials to Jenny Nanson.
-Any items purchased by faculty will no longer be reimbursed
+- Please submit all requests for additional supplies and materials to the NRC.
+NOTE: Any items purchased by faculty will no longer be reimbursed.

-- Faculty or students will notify Jenny Nanson (or in her absence, Dr. Garbutt) of all broken or malfunctioning equipment.
-Any equipment that is broken or malfunctioning should immediately be removed from use and tagged until it is repaired
+- Faculty or students will notify NRC staff of all broken or malfunctioning equipment, which should be removed from use and tagged until repaired.

-- Please ask Jenny Nanson for assistance in obtaining supplies in the supply room.
-This will assist us in maintaining supply level and keeping the supply room organized
+- Please ask NRC staff for assistance in obtaining supplies from the supply room.
+This will assist us in maintaining supply levels and keeping the supply room organized.

-We are striving to make the NRC the best that it can be, running with efficiency and enabling learners to enjoy a safe and clean environment in which to learn.
-We thank you for your help in achieving this goal
+We are striving to make the NRC the best it can be, running with efficiency and enabling learners to enjoy a safe and clean environment.
+We thank you for your help in achieving this goal!